telerik/kendo-ui-core/docs/web/scheduler/how-to/persist-resources-on-move.md

 ---
-title: Persist the resource values on event move
+title: Persist Resource Values on <code>move</code>
-page_title: Persist the resource values on event move
+page_title: Persist Resource Values on move | Kendo UI Scheduler Widget
-description: Persist the resource values on event move
+description: "Learn how to persist resource values on a move event in a Kendo UI Scheduler widget."
+slug: howto_persistresourcevalues_onamoveevent_scheduler
 ---

-# Persist the resource values on event move
+# Persist Resource Values on `move`

-The example below demonstrates how to persist the event resouces on move.
+The example below demonstrates how to persist the event resouces on `move` in a Kendo UI Scheduler.

-#### Example:
+###### Example

 ```html
 <div id="example">